Skip to main content New gottem — one API for every web scraping vendor.

-One API call.
-Get back HTML, Markdown, or JSON from every page on a site.
-Proxies, rendering, and anti-bot detection are all handled for you.
+Pass a URL.
+Get HTML, Markdown, or JSON back from every reachable page.
+Proxies, JS rendering, and anti-bot are handled for you.

 Pages per second